 It’s always a good idea to keep a close eye on your credit reports.
 This rule of thumb applies to business credit reports too.
 You should frequently review your credit reports from all three major business credit reporting agencies:

 - Dun & Bradstreet

-As you go over your reports, be on the lookout for any red flags.
+As you review your reports, look for any red flags.
 Suppose you discover issues such as accounts you don’t recognize or other incorrect details.
 In that case, you may need to contact the appropriate credit reporting agency and initiate a dispute to fix the problem.

 Monitoring your business credit scores may also be helpful.
 Tracking the movement of these numbers can help you understand the progress you’re making in your credit-building journey.